Visualize your film with a storyboard made in Milanote

 How to create a film storyboard in 6 easy steps

-Whether you’re creating a storyboard for a documentary, animation or a feature film, this guide will take you through every step to refine your process and create a modern storyboard.
+Whether you’re creating a storyboard for a documentary, animation or feature film, this guide will take you through every step to refine your process and create a modern storyboard.

 1. Identify key scenes in the script